ryan-l-robinson/tech.ryanrobinson.ca/README.md

 - FrontMatter dashboard: sort out how to add media so they are more easily browseable.
 Get rid of Categories showing as a taxonomy, but add Series.
 - FrontMatter sidebar: can Series select from previous terms used, with the ability to add a new one?
 What about Content Preview images?
-- There is functionality for excluding drafts.
-Should I be putting those in posts right away and commit to the repository, instead of moving the file from a different folder when it's ready?
-The downside is that there is more public record of older drafts (in the repo, not on the site) which could expose something that isn't quite ready yet.
-Or I could do some combination of both, where it gets into the posts folder once I know it has nothing sensitive in it, even if there is more to finish otherwise.
 - Set up snippets as some general templates that can be used with Front Matter in VS Code, rather than the templates file that I often didn't use anyway.

 Existing Content: